How to Bake With Frozen Puff Pastry

 To create a raised pastry edge around your filling, use a ruler and a sharp knife to mark a 1-inch border around the inside of the pastry sheet.
 Be careful not to cut all the way through the sheet.
 Then dock everything but the border.
 When it bakes, the border will rise up higher than the docked portion of the pastry.

 Sometimes you want your whole pastry sheet to bake flat but flaky, for example, if you're making Napoleons.
-Bake the pastry on a baking sheet for about 5 minutes, then lay a second sheet over the pastry and finish baking.

 5. Avoid Overload